 For equipment, machinery and vehicles such as hire purchase, leasing and refinancing.

 You apply with a lender as normal, over 40 providers are CBILS accredited including many high street banks.
 The loans are guaranteed by the government under an extension of the existing Enterprise Finance Guarantee (EFG) provided by the state-owned British Business Bank.

 The scheme provides the lender with a government-backed guarantee against the outstanding facility balance, potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.
 NB – the borrower always remains 100% liable for the debt.British Business Bank

-In practical terms, this means that lenders are more likely to lend to you knowing that the state will pay them if you fail to.
+In practical terms, this means that lenders are more likely to lend to you knowing that the state is subsidising interest payments.
 The terms of the credit will remain between you and the lender and you will be subject to the usual underwriting process.